aretasg/preFold/README.md

 * Publication quality figure generation
 * Improved peptide charge plotting (negative values are plotted).

-### Limitations
-The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.

 ### Upcoming features:
 * Increases in speed/cython compiled functions
 * Web app

+### Limitations
+The tool does not account for the pertrubed pKa values of residues by the neighbouring residue groups and does not assume any disuphide bridges.

+## Authors
+* **Aretas Gaspariunas**

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-### Disclaimer
+### Acknowledgments & Disclaimer
 preFold is an original work and does not copy any elements or principles of FoldIndex source code.
-It was built/cloned only from using the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications in mind, preFold was further improved using these ideas as a foundation.
+It was built/cloned only from using the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications, preFold was further improved using these ideas as a foundation.
 The peptide charge calculation method is used as described by Moore, 1985.